Hasan082/github-final-project/README.md

 ## **License**

-This project is licensed under the MIT License - feel free to modify and use.
+This project is licensed under the MIT License